kylefarris/clamscan/README.md

 Use Node JS to scan files on your server with ClamAV's clamscan/clamdscan binary or via TCP to a remote server or local UNIX Domain socket.
 This is especially useful for scanning uploaded files provided by un-trusted sources.

+## !!IMPORTANT!!

+If you are using a version prior to 0.8.2, please upgrade!
+There was a security vulnerability in previous versions that allows a malicious user to execute code on your server.
+Specific details on how the attack could be implemented will not be disclosed here.
+Please update to 0.8.2 or greater ASAP.
+No breaking changes are included, only the security patch.

+All other versions in NPM have been deprecated.

 ## Dependencies

 ### To use local binary method of scanning: